MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

 ﻿---
-title: Project to profit end-to-end overview
+title: Overview of the project to profit end-to-end business process flow
 description: Learn about the end-to-end business process, from project to profit.
 This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 10/30/2023 ms.topic: conceptual